Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Conclusion

 \section{Conclusion}

-We presented AtomSkill, a multi-task imitation learning framework that learns a structured atomic skill library to address the challenges of cross-task generalization.
-By integrating semantic contrastive skill alignment, keypose imagination, and diffusion-based skill sampling, our approach enables composable robot manipulation.
-Experimental results demonstrate that AtomSkill consistently outperforms existing methods in both simulation and real-world environments.
-This work provides an effective solution for scaling imitation learning to complex multi-task scenarios, opening up new possibilities for general-purpose robotic manipulation.
-The limitation of our framework is that the granularity of atomic skills can be ambiguous for continuous tasks without clear state transitions, such as spreading sauce evenly, which may lead to inconsistencies in the skill library.
+We presented AtomSkill, a multi-task imitation learning framework that learns a structured atomic skill library for cross-task generalization.
+By combining semantic skill alignment, keypose imagination, and diffusion-based sampling, AtomSkill enables composable and transferable robot manipulation.
+Experiments in both simulation and real-world settings demonstrate consistent improvements over existing methods.
+A limitation of our approach lies in defining atomic skill granularity for continuous tasks without clear transitions (e.g., spreading sauce), which may introduce ambiguity in the learned skill library.